 A priest does not have the right to perform a single priestly function without his bishop's blessing.
 These modern exorcists often refer instead to the blessing of their spiritual fathers, but this is actually open self-justification, because without the bishop's blessing, any priestly function, especially exorcism (which is something outside the usual list of priestly obligations), becomes an anti-canonical and sinful act, and thus perilous to both the exorcist and his patients.
+The Council of Laodicea (364 A.D.) resolved that,

+271Saint Gregory the Sinaite, "Instructions to Hesychasts," Ibid., 224.

-The Council of Laodicea (364 A.D.) resolved that, "They who have not been promoted [to that office] by the bishop, ought not to adjure [exorcise], either in churches or in private houses" (Canon 26).
+"They who have not been promoted [to that office] by the bishop, ought not to adjure [exorcise], either in churches or in private houses" (Canon 26).
 Priests often try to obtain blessings from their spiritual fathers to perform exorcisms, but the latter do not positively bless them.
 This is a very important indication of the exorcists' spiritual state.